audiopixel/pixelmixer/README.md

 * Mixer for displaying pixel shaders in 3D space
 * Control light shows via laptop or mobile device
+* Interactive art and light installations
 * Music and data visualizers
 * Animate particles / sprites in any OpenGL or Three.js project
-* Runs on dedicated server / gaming machine, triggered by MIDI or OSC API
+* Can run massive rigs on dedicated server / gaming machine, triggered by MIDI or OSC API
 * Lighting conceptualize / architectural tool
+* Visuals